PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-11 09:42:20
+Last updated: 2024-04-11 09:43:32
-Random Quote: If you keep all your treasures in one purse, you only make it easier for those who would rob you.  -  Robb Stark
+Random Quote: Turns out, when you projectile vomit on skates, you roll right into the spray. - Ted Mosby